How Address Resolution Protocol (ARP) works?

 Note: ARP finds the hardware address, also known as Media Access Control (MAC) address, of a host from its known IP address.

 Let’s look at how ARP works.

-Imagine a device wants to communicate with the other over the internet.
+Imagine a device that wants to communicate with the other over the internet.
 What ARP does?
-Is it broadcast a packet to all the devices of the source network.
+Does it broadcast a packet to all the devices of the source network.

-The above process continues till the second last network device in the path to reach the destination where it gets validated and ARP, in turn, responds with the destination MAC address.
+The above process continues till the second last network device in the path reaches the destination where it gets validated and ARP, in turn, responds with the destination MAC address.

-- ARP Cache: After resolving MAC address, the ARP sends it to the source where it stores in a table for future reference.
+- ARP Cache: After resolving the MAC address, the ARP sends it to the source where it is stored in a table for future reference.
 The subsequent communications can use the MAC address from the table

 - ARP Cache Timeout: It indicates the time for which the MAC address in the ARP cache can reside

 - ARP request: This is nothing but broadcasting a packet over the network to validate whether we came across the destination MAC address or not.